EddieLa/JOB/README.md

 - Added video support to the jQuery plugin
 - Fire event when barcode is decoded
 - Refactored jQuery elements allowing support for your own
+- Flipped video to make it easier to position the barcode